-Meet Catherine Macharia, the twenty seven year old was born in Langas, one of the chief slums in Eldoret Kenya.
+Meet Catherine, the twenty-seven-year-old was born in Langas, one of the chief slums in Eldoret Kenya.
 She joined the African Children’s Choir back in 1993.
 At the time, Kenya, majorly Eldoret was undergoing political turmoil.
 Catherine toured with choirs ten and eleven, something she says was the greatest experience of her life, since she got to meet many great people and share the love of Christ with them.
 Most importantly, she appreciates belonging to the biggest and most loving family of the African Children’s Choir.

 Nancy is now currently working at Kijabe Mission Hospital, one of the main mission hospitals in Kenya, as a registered community health nurse.
 Nancy works in the High Dependency Unit helping extremely ill patients.

-I enjoyed visiting many exciting places while on tour with the African Children’s Choir, and meeting many people.
-It was an awesome lifetime experience I will never forget, I cherish every moment.
-MFL has given me an opportunity that I would never of had.
+I enjoyed visiting many exciting places while on tour with the African Children’s Choir and meeting many people.
+It was an awesome lifetime experience I will never forget.
+I cherish every moment.
+MFL has given me an opportunity that I would never would have had.
 It gave me a chance to be who I am today and to achieve my childhood dream of becoming a nurse.
 Without MFL I do not know where I would be today.

 The Music for Life has granted me sponsorship in my primary, secondary and college education but not just that!
 Music for Life is bigger than Family.
 Since my foster mum retired back to England, I have lived with members of the African Children’s Choir!
 I don’t live with blood brothers, sisters, a mum or dad but I have the biggest family spread all over Africa!
 I have the biggest family anyone could ever have!

-Rose Mbenya Kamwetu who goes by the name of Mbenya comes from a family of four.
+Rose comes from a family of four.
 She has an older brother, a younger brother, and a younger sister.
 Selected to participate in Choir 8, she toured the US, Canada and made a brief visit to Spain in 1992.
-She was also in a Choir that toured Singapore, the Seychelles and Malaysia in 1993.
+She was also in a Choir that toured Singapore, the Seychelles, and Malaysia in 1993.

-After returning to Africa, Mbenya’s education was sponsored by Music for Life.
-Mbenya received support all through her advanced degrees and successfully graduated Law School.
+After returning to Africa, Rose’s education was sponsored by Music for Life.
+Rose received support all through her advanced degrees and successfully graduated Law School.
 Today, she’s fully qualified to practice law in Kenya.
-Mbenya was admitted to the bar in October of 2009.
+Rose was admitted to the bar in October of 2009.

 I have a law degree, thanks to them.
 I appreciate the diverse cultures of the world thanks to them.
 They have enabled me to travel the world!
 I’m eternally grateful to MFL